puzzmo-com/xd-crossword-tools/README.md

   D25.
 Father of Spider-Man ~ STAN|LEE
   ```

-  The 'answer' given from the parser here will be 'STANLEE', but the indexes will be noted in the clue.
+  The 'answer' given from the parser here will be 'STANLEE', but the indexes for each bar will be noted in the clue.

 ### Spec-Breaking Differences